yatbazhakan/yatbazhakan.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Lecturer (Assistant Prof.) in Autonomous Systems
+subtitle: Lecturer (Assistant Professor) in Autonomous Systems

 profile:
   align: right